solon-aguiar/solon-aguiar.github.io/about.md

 In my current day job I write software for [Segment](http://segment.com/).
 I help both shape the direction and transform the business' needs into reliable, resilient and well-tested clean software.

-I currently live in Seeattle, Washington, USA and always looking for a new place to explore.
+I currently live in Seattle, Washington, USA and always looking for a new place to explore.

 I also love camper vans.
 My wife and I have a 1989 Vanagon Westfalia called Spock.
 We use it to go around camping.